shaunryan/docker-compose/README.md

 ## Dagster

-./pulsar/
+./dagster/

-1. Dagster with cron scheduler and postgres db - todo add celery and queue
+Dagster with cron scheduler and postgres db - todo add celery and queue.
+Drop your code in the app folder and update the workspace yaml accordingly to point to your pipeline python file.